Record-Breaking Endurance Athlete & Sports Journalist

 A prominent sports journalist, filing for National Public Radio, ABC’s Wide World of Sports, The New York Times and others, Diana has carved her place as one of our compelling storytellers and sought-after public speakers.

-In September, 2019, Diana’s stage show “The Swimmer” played to sold-out audiences at the storied Minetta Lane Theater in New York City.
-And the play is now being courted at other off-Broadway theaters for 2021.
+In September, 2019, Diana’s stage show “The Swimmer” played to sold-out audiences at the storied Minetta Lane Theater in New York City and the play is now being courted at other off-Broadway theaters.

 Diana’s memoir, Find a Way, has earned worldwide praise.
 She has written three other books and speaks French and Spanish fluently.